sisinflab/GeCo/README.md

 # Fashion Image-to-Image Translation for Complementary Item Retrieval

 This repository contains the official codebase to reproduce the experiments of the article "_Fashion Image-to-Image Translation for Complementary Item Retrieval_".
+The codebase was developed and tested on Ubuntu 22.04 LTS; however, it can be executed on other operating systems with the necessary adjustments to environment variables, activation of Python environments, or configuration of additional utilities (e.g., unzip).

 ## Usage